Akuli/python-tutorial/basics/docstrings.md

 is using.

-If you are starting a new project, then you can use whichever style you want, but don't "reinventing the wheel"; use an existing style instead instead of making up your own.
+If you are starting a new project, then you can use whichever style you want, but don't "reinvent the wheel"; use an existing style instead instead of making up your own.
 Here are some examples of popular docstring styles to choose
 from: